RhojAnn/DLPC900_CLI/README.md

 # DMD DLPC900

 ## ToDos (according to priority)
-- [x] Test Communication Status
+- [ ] Check the following function for mirror control w/o LEDs: `LCR_GetDMDBlocks()`, `LCR_SetDMDBlocks()`
+- [ ] Make BMP image display into the screen
 - [ ] Make python wrapper for GUI
-- [ ] Check the following function for mirror control w/o LEDs: `LCR_GetDMDBlocks()`, `LCR_SetDMDBlocks()`
 - [ ] Ensure that DMD Communication Status isn't an hardware issue
 - [ ] Remove uncessary files to run DMD (Splash, compress but still undetermined)
     - Need to read up the use for these files

+## Done
+- [x] Continue cleaning out code
+- [x] Test Communication Status
-- [ ] Clean up main.c so that cmd functions are seperated according to its category
+- [x] Clean up main.c so that cmd functions are seperated according to its category

 ## How to run
 This software is only **Windows x64** system compatible
 <br>*(Could be compatible with Windows x32 systems but have not been tested or developed in this enviroment)*
-1. Open this directory in a CLI
+1. Open this directory in a CLI *(Note: the CLI may print out errors while compiling.
+However, most are formatting warnings and the program will run as intended)*
 2. Execute build.bat `./build.bat`

 ## Directory Structure